 - Importance of keeping software up to date

-Creating a dedicated section for security on the site is also an effective strategy.
-This area may contain FAQs, security alerts and educational resources updated regularly
+Creating a dedicated security section on the website is also an effective strategy.
+This area may contain FAQs, safety alerts, and regularly updated educational resources.

 Strong Password Policies

 Implementing robust password policies is essential for user security.
-E-commerce should require passwords with a minimum of 12 characters, including
+The e-commerce must require passwords with at least 12 characters, including:

 - Uppercase and lowercase letters